codeship/documentation/_general/integrations/appranix.md

 ## About Appranix

 [Appranix](http://www.appranix.com/) simplifies and automates the entire application operations on cloud platforms using its app-centric, real-time, cognitive automation technology called ServiceFormation.
-Refer to Appranix platform capabilities [here](http://www.appranix.com/product/platform.html).
+Refer to Appranix platform capabilities at [www.appranix.com/product/platform.html](http://www.appranix.com/product/platform.html).

 With Appranix integration in [Codeship](https://codeship.com/) the devloper doesn't have to worry about integrating the latest build to an existing backend whenever new code is pushed.